nstbayless/mmagedit/README.md

 MMagEdit is also available as a **[shared library](#shared-library) (.so, .dylib, or .dll)** so that other projects can use MMagEdit's back-end to create hacks for Micro Mages, even if they aren't written in python.
 C, C++, C#, Unity, Lua, or any other language that can link to a shared library should all be supported.
 If compiled with [emscripten](https://emscripten.org/), it can even run in the browser.

 **Windows**: [Download](https://ci.appveyor.com/api/projects/nstbayless/mmagedit/artifacts/mmagedit.zip).
 *Note: Appveyor deletes builds after 1 month.
-If this link doesnt work, please ping NaOH on discord to manually rebuild.
+If this link doesnt work, please ping NaOH on [Discord]((https://discord.gg/3WJYQ6a) to manually rebuild.
 We will migrate to github for builds soon, which will solve this problem.*

 **Linux**: See "Launching (Ubuntu)" below.